tuxrace/react-rekeep-app/README.md

 ```

 ### Update
-Update is a function to change the value of a specifies store key.
+Update is a function to change the value of a specifies store key
 if you want to change a value in the store e.g. ```'NAME'```

 ```js